 In the 18th century, the French settlers to the Gulf Coast brought coffee and the Acadians (Cajuns) from Nova Scotia brought other French customs such as the beignet.
 Followed by a coffee shortage during the Civil War that led the New Orleans Creoles to develop Chicory-blended coffee and you have the distinctly New Orleans coffee and beignet combination served at Café Du Monde.

 A Beignet is a square piece of dough that is fried and covered in powdered sugar.
+Simple as that!
 Made fresh, each order comes with three Beignets and I always warn that, if eaten properly, you will be covered in powdered sugar by the time you’re done!
 If you’re a coffee drinker, pair your Beignet with Chicory Coffee, or what appears on the menu as Café au Lait.
 Find these delights at Café Du Monde at 800 Decatur Street, New Orleans, LA.

 Listen to great music